Q: Do you recommend a different string/tension based on the weather?

 In general, strings will play a little bit stiffer on cold days so it's not a bad idea to reduce your "warm weather" tension by 2-3 pounds if you're expecting to play in cold weather.
 Like most other string questions, it's important to keep in mind that every situation (and player) is a little different.
 A 2-3 pound reduction is a good place to start, but if it feels like too much—or too little—don't be afraid to experiment!

 Did you know that we employ two professional stringers, including a Master Racquet Technician?
 That’s the highest level of achievement that United States Racquet Stringers Association (U.S.R.S.A.) offers.
 Do you have a question for one of our stringers?
-Ask it in the comments below or send it to us and we will provide with an answer as fast and accurate as our on-site stringing.
+Ask it in the comments below and we will provide with an answer as fast and accurate as our on-site stringing.